-3. Subject to Article 75, the Parties agree to cooperate in the following areas:

-(a) ICT connectivity and cost-effectiveness at the national, regional and global levels;

-(b) dissemination of new ICT;

-(c) development of the legal and regulatory frameworks for ICT;

-(d) technology development, transfer and applications, research and development, innovation, information exchange and networks and marketing;

-(e) capacity building in human resources, improvement in service standards, and institutional structures;

-(f) partnerships, linkages and joint ventures between economic operators;

-(g) promotion and support for the development of niche markets for ICT-enabled services.

-Title II.
+3. Subject to Article 75, the Parties agree to cooperate in the following areas: ICT connectivity and cost-effectiveness at the national, regional and global levels; (a) dissemination of new ICT; (b) development of the legal and regulatory frameworks for ICT; (c) technology development, transfer and applications, research and development, innovation, (d) information exchange and networks and marketing; capacity building in human resources, improvement in service standards, and (e) institutional structures; (f) partnerships, linkages and joint ventures between economic operators; promotion and support for the development of niche markets for ICT-enabled services. (g)

 AGRICULTURE

-1. Cooperation under this Title shall apply to crops and livestock, including productive insects.

-2. The Parties agree that the main objective of this Title is sustainable agricultural development, which includes but is not limited to food and livelihoods security, rural development and poverty reduction in the EAC Partner State(s).

-3. The other objectives of this Title are stipulated in Article 58.
+- 1. Cooperation under this Title shall apply to crops and livestock, including productive insects. - 2.
+The Parties agree that the main objective of this Title is sustainable agricultural development, which includes but is not limited to food and livelihoods security, rural development and poverty reduction in the EAC Partner State(s). - 3.
+The other objectives of this Title are stipulated in Article 58.

-Article 83.
 Areas of Cooperation